Guernsey Electricity: Future plans

+The price paid by consumers is expected to rise until 2030, then gradually fall.

 History

 Early electricity uses in Guernsey

-In 1887 a dynamo was used to generate street lighting in front of Randalls Brewery in the Avenue, followed in 1897 by a water powered first domestic installation at Le Chalet, Fermain bay.
+In 1887 a dynamo was used to generate electricity for street lighting in front of Randalls Brewery in the Avenue, followed in 1897 by a water-powered first domestic installation at Le Chalet, Fermain Bay.

 In 1898 Edmundsons Electricity Corporation was granted the concession to build and operate an electricity supply in Guernsey.
 7 km of cables would have to be installed below ground within two years.
 In February 1900 150 kW could be generated from the power station at Les Amballes, St Peter Port.

-Prepayment meters had to be provided that would take English or French coins, there being three currencies in operation in Guernsey at that time, £1 Guernsey being equal to 19s British and 10d Guernsey being equal to 1 French franc.
+Prepayment meters had to be provided that would take English or French coins.
+Three currencies were in circulation in Guernsey at that time. £1 Guernsey was equivalent to 19s British, and 10d Guernsey was worth 1 French franc.
 Units being sold at 7d for the first unit per day and 4d thereafter.